Utah women's political organizations

-Since the beginning of political activity in Utah, Women were highly involved in their local political system.
-This is evident in the very fact that the Utah Constitution granted women the right to vote—20 years before the 19th Amendment was passed nationally.
+Since the beginning of political activity in Utah, women were highly involved in their local political system.
+This is reflected in the fact that the Utah Constitution granted women the right to vote 20 years before the 19th Amendment to the U.S. Constitution was passed nationally.
 Despite high levels of female participation in politics and government, the issue of women's suffrage saw both support by Utah women and opposition by many other Utah women.

 Women's political clubs

 The League of Women Voters of Salt Lake City

 The League of Women Voters of Salt Lake City is a local branch of The League of Women Voters, a bipartisan political organization.
 This group's current aims are as follows: ensure voter access, mobilize voters, ensure voter education, promote transparency and accountability in government.

 In the early-to-mid 1900s, the league was extensively involved in improving the infrastructure and environmental health of Salt Lake City, two major concerns of inhabitants of the region at that time.
 The league published several booklets of information pertaining to this work, including data from commissioned scientists ran regarding what was needed to improve local infrastructure and the environment, as well as the results of the work done, which were favorable.

 Another objective of The League of Women Voters of Salt Lake City was to amend the state of public schools in the area.
 The booklet containing this information, as did first, relied on scientific data to buttress their claims about how increasing the allocation of funds to local public schools would improve the state of local elementary education.